sillevl/course-databases/forta/inserting-data.md

 ## Inserting a single partial row

 To insert a partial row, the column names must be stated explicitly.
-Columns that are not specified will get the *default* value (mostly `NULL`).
+Columns that are not specified will get the *default* value.
+The default value is specified in the table definition.

 Notice that `cust_id` is not specified.
 It won't receive a `NULL` value, because the `AUTO_INCREMENT`attribute is set for this field.
 It will use an value that is 1 larger than the last used `cust_id`.